bencoster/video2video/README.md

+# About
+Filarius, "basic Video2Video plugin for img2img video processing for AUTOMATIC1111 Web UI and no more tons of image files on hard disk from video "unpacking"!
+Ha-ha.
+There just few (batch size) frames stored in memory.
+Also i add a "latent space temporal blending" for trying to make video consistency.
+Actually its only means - before each step, latent space of image will be blended with latent space of previous image on same step.
+Need a FFmpeg installed.
+Implemented auto install for Windows.
+Video in this post demonstrate result with different latent blending value see https://www.reddit.com/r/StableDiffusion/comments/117jbft/video2video_plugin_with_temporal_latent_blending/

 # Changes made in this fork:
 This is my first attempt at working on a github script.
 This is a fork from rishbobb/video2video which added Controlnet and direct Video support came from Filarius/video2video fork.
 Happy to be corrected